cjonvel/granite-4-agents-crewai/README.md

 - python as programming language
 - [CrewAI](https://www.crewai.com/?utm_source=ibm_developer&utm_content=in_content_link&utm_id=tutorials_awb-build-agentic-rag-system-granite) as the agentic framework
 - [Open WebUI](https://docs.openwebui.com/category/-web-search?utm_source=ibm_developer&utm_content=in_content_link&utm_id=tutorials_awb-build-agentic-rag-system-granite) as a local workbench to load and what with the agents
+- **optional** use [Ollama](https://ollama.com/) locally to run the small and powerful Granite 4 H Tiny model!
-- an optional Web Search engine in Open WebUI, thanks to Open WebUI you can configure the engine of your choice (Tavily, SearXNG,  )
+- **optional** use a Web Search engine in Open WebUI, thanks to Open WebUI you can configure the engine of your choice (Tavily, SearXNG,  )
-- Granite 4 and llama models running on watsonx.ai on IBM cloud
+- Granite 4 and llama vision models running on watsonx.ai on IBM cloud

 ## Why Granite 4 for these agents?

 Granite 4 introduces a **hybrid Mamba-2/Transformer** architecture (with MoE variants) that targets **lower memory use and faster inference**, making it a strong fit for agentic RAG and function-calling workflows.
 It uses **>70% lower memory** and **~2× faster inference** vs. comparable models, which helps these agents run locally or on modest GPUs with lower cost and latency.
 Models are **Apache-2.0 licensed**, **ISO 42001 certified**, and cryptographically signed for governance and security.

-**Tiny-H (7B total / ~1B active)** is optimized for **low-latency, small-footprint deployments**—ideal for the Image Researcher’s quick tool calls and orchestration steps.
-The family emphasizes **instruction following, tool calling, RAG, JSON output, multilingual dialog, and code (incl.
+ The **Granite 4** family emphasizes **instruction following, tool calling, RAG, JSON output, multilingual dialog, and code (incl.
 FIM)**, aligning with both agents’ needs.

+**H-Small (32B total / ~9B active)**  is a 32B parameter long-context instruct model finetuned from Granite-4.0-H-Small-Base.
+This model is developed using a diverse set of techniques with a structured chat format, including supervised finetuning, model alignment using reinforcement learning, and model merging. **Granite 4.0 instruct** models feature improved instruction following (IF) and tool-calling capabilities, **making them more effective in enterprise applications**.
+> You will have the option to use this model running on IBM Cloud.

+**H-Tiny (7B total / ~1B active)** is optimized for **low-latency, small-footprint deployments**—ideal for the Image Researcher’s quick tool calls and orchestration steps.
+> You will have the option to use this model running locally with ollama

+**H-Micro (3B total)** a dense hybrid model with 3B parameters.

+**Micro (3B total)**  a dense model with a conventional attention-driven transformer architecture, to accommodate platforms and communities that do not yet support hybrid architectures.
 ---

 # 🔑 Prepare your environment